kevinchiang/trp/README.md

 The included Dockerfile includes everything needed to build this project.

 TODO:
-1. Set up Github Actions to build automatically on pull request to master or push to master.
+1. Set up Github Actions to build automatically run `docker build` on pull request to master or push to master.
 2. Create another Dockerfile for development that includes linting and running tests.

 ## Improvements

 1. Change to a production-ready database.
 2. Have this API write to a Kafka topic, and create a separate consumer that reads from the topic and stores it in the database (or databases).
-One database could be OLTP and another could be for OLAP.
+One database could be OLTP to serve a Web UI and another could be for OLAP to serve dashboards.

 ![v2](docs/img/architecture_v2.png)